 - Remove the cheesecake pan from the water-filled outer pan.

-- Allow the cheesecake to cool at room temperature for a half-hour.
+- Allow the cheesecake to cool at room temperature for 30 minutes.

-- Once the cheesecake reaches room temp, cover it and refrigerate it for 4 hours-24 hours before slicing it.
+- Once the cheesecake reaches room temperature, cover it and refrigerate it for 4 hours-24 hours before slicing it.

-How do I make the sauce for this Bananas Foster Cheesecake?
+How Do I Make the Sauce For Bananas Foster Cheesecake?

-Me being messy aside, to make the rum caramel sauce that tops the cheesecake, you’ll need banana liqueur, heavy cream, brown sugar, cinnamon, salted (or unsalted) butter, and dark rum.
+To make the rum caramel sauce topping for the cheesecake, you need banana liqueur, heavy whipping cream, brown sugar, cinnamon, salted (or unsalted) butter, and dark rum.
 If you don’t have salted butter, replace it with unsalted butter and add a pinch of kosher salt when you add the sugar to the pan.

-Before you begin, make sure anything flammable- kitchen towels, pot holders, cabinetry, your hair or your clothes- is out of range from the pan.
-We’re going to light the liquor on fire later, and I want you to be safe.
-I also can’t be held responsible for a lack of safety.
+Before you begin, ensure anything flammable is out of range from the pan.
+You’ll light the liquor on fire later, and I want you to be safe.
+I also can’t be held responsible for any lack of safety.

 Add the butter to a sauté pan and melt it over medium-low heat.
 Once the butter melts, whisk in the brown sugar and cinnamon.

-Continue slowly cooking the brown sugar, stirring every 30 seconds or so to encourage it to dissolve.
+Continue slowly cooking the brown sugar, stirring every 30 seconds to encourage it to dissolve.

-One thing about making this sauce is that it looks ugly the majority of the time you’re making it.
+One thing about making this sauce is that it looks ugly most of the time you’re making it.
 It will go from looking like a gritty paste to curdled within 2 minutes.
 Keep cooking and stirring, though.

-After 3 or 4 minutes of cooking over medium-low, the sugar will begin to dissolve and mix with the butter.
+After 3 or 4 minutes of cooking over medium-low, the sugar will dissolve and mix with the butter.

 We’re cooking it over a lower temperature because we don’t want to brown the butter more than necessary.

 Check your surroundings.
-Ensure there’s no cloth (especially your clothes), hair, or flammable materials within 5 feet of the pan.
-If you can- and feel safe doing so- move the pan from under any wood cabinets if they’re less than 5 feet away.
+Ensure there’s no cloth (especially your clothes), hair, or flammable materials within (or over) 1 1/2 feet of the pan.
+If you can- and feel it’s safe- move the pan from under any wood cabinets if they’re less than 1 1/2 feet away.

 Turn off the stove and use a long-handled lighter- fireplace lighters are great for this- or a long match to light the alcohol in the pan.
 Remember to keep your arms and face away from the pan as you light the alcohol!